TheBurgCrafter/Language-API/README.md

 # Language API

 The **Language API** is a Java-based library designed to manage multilingual support for applications.
 It allows developers to load, switch, and retrieve localized messages dynamically at runtime.
-The API is flexible, allowing developers to define the format of language files (JSON, XML, YAML, or any custom format that can be parsed into key-value pairs).
+The API is flexible, allowing developers to define the format of language files.

 ---

 ## Features

 - **Dynamic Language Management**: Set and switch application languages at runtime.
-- **Flexible Language Files**: Support for any format that can be read into a key-value map (default example uses JSON).
+- **Flexible Language Files**: Support for any format that can be read into a key-value map.
 - **End-User Modification Support**: Optionally allow end-users to modify language files without overwriting.
 - **Automatic Extraction**: Extract language files from a packaged JAR.
 - **Logging**: Optional logging of language operations with customizable prefixes.